The Igor Zabel Award for Culture and Theory

 Igor Zabel Award Laureates:

-• 2024, Edit András, art historian, art critic, and curator, Budapest
+• 2024, Edit András, art historian, art writer, and curator, Budapest

-• 2022, Bojana Pejić, art historian and curator, based in Berlin
+• 2022, Bojana Pejić, art historian, art writer, and curator, based in Berlin

-• 2020, Zdenka Badovinac, curator and at that time director of Ljubljana's Moderna galerija
+• 2020, Zdenka Badovinac, curator and former director of Ljubljana's Moderna galerija

 • 2018, Joanna Mytkowska, curator and director of the Museum of Modern Art, Warsaw